naragurgel/workout_prescription/README.md

 ### Images

-The reason for the cover photo to be dumbbells is mainly because dumbbells are a iconic symbol of strength training and fitness, which is the website's focus.
+The reason for the cover photo to be dumbbells is mainly because dumbbells are an iconic symbol of strength training and fitness, which is the website's focus.
 The photo of dumbbells creates an immediate visual association with exercise, motivating and inspiring users to engage in their prescribed workouts and pursue a healthier lifestyle.

 ### Design Elements